-You infuse your target with a seed of arcane fire or frost in the target’s chest cavity (or comparable part of their body).
+You infuse your target with a seed of arcane power (fire or frost) in the target’s body.
 Make a ranged spell attack against the target.
-On a hit, an elemental bomb nests into the target, dealing 5d6 fire or cold damage.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+On a hit, an elemental bomb nests into the target, dealing 5d6 points of fire or cold damage.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

 Also, so long as the spell is active, the damage from the spell is added up to a total pool of damage.
-If the spell ends without being dispelled, the target (and every creature within 10 feet away) suffer the total damage dealt by the spell again (Stamina saving throw halves the damage for the target, and Agility save halves for those adjacent).
+If the spell ends (such as if the target is reduced to 0 hit points or when its duration ends, but not if it is dispelled), the living bomb explodes.
+All creatures (including the target) suffer the accrued damage dealt by the spell, halved on a successful Stamina saving throw.
+The target suffers disadvantage to this saving throw.

 If the ranged spell attack misses, the spell deals half the initial damage and has no other effect.